cxw620/rust-polyglot/docs/types.rst

     SPDX-License-Identifier: MIT
     There is NO WARRANTY.

-Rust's type system is based on Hindley-Milter-style algebraic types, as seen in languages like ML and Haskell.
+Rust's type system is based on Hindley-Milner-style algebraic types, as seen in languages like ML and Haskell.

 The compiler will often infer the types of variables (including closures)